Grand Trunk Western 5629: Excursion service

 On June 30, 1967, No. 5629 was tasked to replace Burlington Route 4960 in pulling the annual Schlitz Circus World Museum (CWM) train on the Chicago and North Western (C&NW) between Baraboo and Milwaukee, Wisconsin.
-No. 5629 pulled the Schlitz CWM train again on June 29, 1968, but en route, the locomotive suffered an overheated bearing that required emergency repairs, and it resulted in the train's late arrival and the cancellation of that year's circus parade.
+No. 5629 pulled the Schlitz CWM train again on June 29, 1968, but en route, the locomotive suffered an overheated bearing that required emergency repairs, and it resulted in the train's late arrival and the cancellation of that year's circus parade, and unforeseen rain occurred that day.

-Also in 1968, Southern Railway (SOU) president W. Graham Claytor Jr. sought to purchase No. 5629 for use in the SOU steam program while cosmetically altered to resemble the Southern Railway Ps-4 class.
+Also in 1968, Southern Railway (SOU) president W. Graham Claytor Jr. sought to purchase No. 5629 for use in the SOU steam program while cosmetically altered to resemble a SOU Ps-4 locomotive.
 Claytor sent the SOU Chief Council James A. Bistline to Chicago to negotiate with Jensen, but the latter asked for an unattainable amount of money, and No. 5629 remained under Jensen's ownership.
-In February 1969, No. 5629 was tasked to pull an excursion between Detroit and Bay City, but the locomotive broke down as it began to depart, and the excursion had to be completed behind diesel locomotives.
-No. 5629 subsequently pulled an excursion on April 13, between Detroit and Port Huron without incident.
+In February 1969, No. 5629 was tasked to pull a Michigan Railroad Club-sponsored excursion between Detroit and Bay City, but as it began to depart, its steam heater for the consist broke down while the locomotive had inadequate steaming, and the excursion had to be completed behind diesel locomotives.
+No. 5629 subsequently pulled another Michigan Railroad Club-sponsored excursion on April 13, between Detroit and Port Huron without incident, and it was likely the locomotive's last ever excursion run.

 Simultaneously, legal disputes began between Jensen and the new owners of the C&WI, with most of his equipment being removed from the 47th Street Roundhouse and illegally sold to a scrap dealer.
 No. 5629's original GTW tender was among the equipment involved, and it would eventually be scrapped in the early 1970s.
 Since the No. 5629 locomotive was stored in Detroit for excursion usage, it was uninvolved with the disputes, but the illegal sale of his equipment resulted in the beginning of Jensen's financial deficit.
 Railroads around the Chicago area were also diminishing their passenger operations to reduce costs, and they were unable to provide anymore insurance or passenger equipment for Jensen's excursion trains.
 As a result of the deficit and a lack of company support, Jensen was unable to operate anymore excursions with No. 5629 after 1969.